open-quantum-safe/liboqs-go/README.md

 ## Usage in standalone applications

-liboqs-go can be imported into Python programs with
+liboqs-go can be imported into Go programs with

 ```go
 import (